robisim74/angular-l10n/doc/spec.md

 ```

 ### <a name="3.1"/>3.1 First scenario: you need to localize dates and numbers, but no messages
-Add in the bootstrap component `AppComponent` in order to access the data of location from anywhere in the application:
+Add in the application root module `AppModule` or in bootstrap component `AppComponent` in order to access the data of location from anywhere in the application:
 ```TypeScript
 import { LocaleService } from 'angular2localization';
 ...